saqibjaved1/MQAT/Readme.md

-# IMQ-6D: Informed Modular Quantization for 6D Pose Estimation
+# Modular Quantization-Aware Training for 6D Object Pose Estimation

 ## Installation
 In the following, I assume you have pulled the repository to your local machine at your home folder, which I will denote with `~`.